Russian Gazprom Starts Production of Smotr-V Satellites: What is Known About Them

 Six copies of Smotr-V will provide the ability to conduct optical panchromatic and multispectral surveys using optoelectronic equipment of at least 80,000 thousand km2 per year with a resolution of 0.5 meters per pixel in several modes.
 These are frame, corridor and area types of shooting and stereoscopic shooting.

-With its help, it will be possible to monitor the condition and environmental monitoring of industrial facilities and adjacent areas, as well as hard-to-reach territories, including the Arctic, from Earth.
+With its help, it will be possible to monitor the condition and environmental monitoring of industrial facilities and adjacent areas, as well as hard-to-reach territories, including the Arctic.

-Russia Can Speed Up Satellite Data Transfer by Hundreds of Times
+Russia Can Speed Up Data Transfer From Satellites Hundreds of Times

-Russian Starlink from Bureau 1440 Already Transmitting Signals Between Satellites and to Earth
+Russian Starlink from Bureau 1440 Already Transmits Signals Between Satellites and to Earth

-Russian Satellites to Receive New Transponders from RKS
+Russian Satellites Will Receive New Transponders from RKS

-Kaliningrad to Put Engine Production for Russian Satellites of the Sphere Project on Stream
+Kaliningrad Will Put the Production of Engines for Russian Satellites of the Sphere Project on the Conveyor Belt

 Now on home